For General Information: (740) 374-1400

 Summary

-Statins can cause muscle injury in some people.
-But can they also trigger ALS?
+These medicines for high cholesterol can cause muscle injury in some people.
+But can they also trigger amyotrophic lateral sclerosis, also known as ALS?

 Answer